cake-lab/ventriloquist/README.md

 Ventriloquist runs mostly in the browser, but it also has a server for things like user presets and static file hosting.
 It is built with [nextjs](https://nextjs.org/), so both the front- and backend are included in this repository.

-It heavily leverages the following libraries:
+In the browser, ventriloquist heavily leverages the following libraries:

 - [mediapipe](https://google.github.io/mediapipe/) is used for face and pose recognition using a webcam.
 This project uses the [holistic](https://www.npmjs.com/package/@mediapipe/holistic) tracker.
 - [kalidokit](https://github.com/yeemachine/kalidokit) is used on top of Mediapipe to calculate both raw position and kinematics for the VTuber model.